-- Will I still get financial aid notification for fall?
+- Will I still get financial aid notification for next term?

 - How will dropping or withdrawing from a course affect my financial aid?
 Added: 04/02/20

 Dropping, withdrawing or failing to participate in your courses remotely for the rest of the semester could cause you to lose eligibility for financial aid you already received and negatively impact your aid eligibility for future terms due to the Satisfactory Academic Progress policy.
 More information is available here.
-Also, please see the information above on Spring 2020 Grading.
+Also, please see the information above on Summer 2021 Grading.

 - Can I request a later payment date due to financial hardships?
 Can I break a payment up into two payments?
 Added: 04/02/20

 - I have a hold or a To Do List item on my NOVAConnect account that indicates I have to come to campus.
 Since all campuses are currently closed and are only providing services remotely, what can I do?
 Added: 04/02/20

 - How can I make a tuition payment since the campus is closed?
 Added: 04/02/20

 - My parent’s financial situation has changed because they've been laid off.
 What can I do to see if I qualify for more financial assistance?
 Added: 04/02/20